MislavC/Pacman/README.md

 rid of one ghost on the map.

 P.S
 Try to be as far away from the walls, since sometimes you lose the ability to move.
-Good lucky and enjoy the game.
+Good luck and enjoy the game.

 Best regards,
 from Team 4